JEduardoRJx/hp-sorting-game/README.md

 * Run the test suite with `npm test`.

 ## Learning goals
-* Make informed design decisions to create a user-friendly application.
+* Create a user-friendly application.
-* Become comfortable with different network requests like GET, POST, & DELETE.
-* Solidify concepts with React to create clean and re-useable components.
 * Become comfortable with Redux’s lifecycle, creating actions, reducers, and connecting them to React components.
-* Understand and solidify concepts with React component, asynchronous code, route handling, and Redux testing.
+* Solidify concepts with React components, asynchronous code, route handling, and Redux testing.
+* Plan a web based application based on an API of my choosing.

 ## Built with
   * [Harry Potter API](https://potterapi.com/)